-Working with a psychologist, such as Dr. Lynn Winsten, a Berkeley therapist, can help you get down to the roots your distress and can enhance greater self-awareness and belief in yourself.
-Knowing what causes your distress and self compassion will get you free to enjoy your life more fully.
+Working with a psychologist, such as Dr. Lynn Winsten, a Berkeley therapist, can help you get down to the roots of your distress and can enhance greater self-awareness and belief in yourself.
+Knowing what causes your distress and self-compassion will get you free to enjoy your life more fully.

 Once we truly understand the truth of what is driving this misery, we can begin the process of gaining greater insight and learn how to deal more effectively with our discomfort.